shantanugoel/great-early-cos-india/README.md

 - Add the link in [README](README.md) under `List of Companies` section, if it does not already exist.
   - The list of companies should be alphabetically sorted

+# How to use
+- Search through the list of companies listed at the end of this file
+- Click on any company to get more details about the company

+# Roadmap
+- For now, accept contributions and let folks browse the repo
+- At some point, we may create a webapp for ease of search / contribution (Volunteers welcome!)

 # List of companies
 -